• Skip to primary navigation

 Water Pan Tips & Advantages

 Cook with a water pan when smoking gives you the benefit of creating humidity.
-Simply use a larger pan as I did and put the rack on top or fill a small aluminum pan off to the side.
+Simply use a larger pan as I did.
+Put the rack on top or fill a small aluminum pan off to the side.

-A water pan keeps the smoker's temperature lower and more consistent throughout the smoke chamber, helping the process of low and slow smoking.
-As the water reaches its boiling point, it begins to evaporate and turn to steam rather than heat up any further and removes hot spots in your smoker.
+A water pan keeps the smoker's temperature lower and more consistent throughout the smoke chamber.
+Helping the process of low and slow smoking.
+As the water reaches its boiling point, it begins to evaporate.
+Then it turns to steam rather than heat up any further and removes hot spots in your smoker.
+In other words, evens out the temperature.

 Best Tool For Monitoring Ham Temperature